fernandofig/ZipStructureBuilder/README.md

 # ZipStructureBuilder

-This is an utility library to help you build a ZIP archive structure around a single pre-compressed file/data block, using only known parameters that you should having already  compressed said file.
+This is an utility library to help you build a ZIP archive structure around a single pre-compressed file/data block, using only known parameters that you should have already, having compressed said file.
 It's basically a heavily stripped-down derivation of Jaime Olivares' excellent [ZipStorer library](https://github.com/jaime-olivares/zipstorer), so most credits go to him.

 ## What is it?